Azure-Samples/ms-identity-java-servlet-webapp-authentication/3-Authorization-II/web-api/README.md

     ```Shell
     cd project-directory
-    cd sub-project # client or api
+    cd client-web-api
     mvn clean package
     ```

    1. Find the resulting `.war` file in `./client-web-api/target/msal4j-servlet-client.war` and deploy it to Tomcat or any other J2EE container solution.
-     - To deploy to Tomcat, copy this `.war` file to the `/webapps/` directory in your Tomcat installation directory and start the Tomcat server.
+To deploy to Tomcat, copy this `.war` file to the `/webapps/` directory in your Tomcat installation directory and start the Tomcat server.

+       ```Shell
+      cd project-directory
+      cd resource-api
+      mvn clean package
+      ```

    1. Find the resulting `.war` file in `./resource-api/target/msal4j-servlet-api.war` and deploy it to Tomcat or any other J2EE container solution.
-     - To deploy to Tomcat, copy this `.war` file to the `/webapps/` directory in your Tomcat installation directory and start the Tomcat server.
+To deploy to Tomcat, copy this `.war` file to the `/webapps/` directory in your Tomcat installation directory and start the Tomcat server.
 1. Ensure that the context path that the app is served on is `/msal4j-servlet-client` (or change the `app.homePage` value in your [authentication.properties](src/main/resources/authentication.properties) file and in the AAD app registration).
 If you change the properties file, you'll needs to repeat step 3 above (maven clean and package).
 1. Open your browser and navigate to `http://localhost:8080/msal4j-servlet-client/`